“There was only dirty windows, you know. They weren’t like they are now, today. There was no… not much hygiene back thenMrs Yates (p.18)

 The late nineteenth century had seen great strides in public health provision and hygiene however dangerous and most often fatal illnesses and diseases were still very prevalent within society.
 In 1900 the life expectancy was below 50 and 165 infants out of every 1,000 died before their first birthday.
 Many of the working classes in Britain suffered from occupational diseases as a result of poor working environments with little access to healthcare.

-Mrs Yates discusses the health and disability of the residents in lower Darwen from sick workers to the expense of doctors’ bills.
+Mrs Yates discusses the health and disability of the residents in Lower Darwen from sick workers to the expense of doctors’ bills.
 In the nineteenth century, towns in Lancashire had some of the poorest health outcomes in Britain due to the insufficient factory conditions the working classes had to endure.
-As lower Darwen was a mill town many of the village residents suffered from respiratory problems, and Mrs Yates reveals in her interview that the biggest health issue in lower Darwen was Bronchitis (which can be caused by inhaling cotton dust).
+As Lower Darwen was a mill town many of the village residents suffered from respiratory problems, and Mrs Yates reveals in her interview that the biggest health issue was Bronchitis (which can be caused by inhaling cotton dust).
 The dominance of the cotton industry in Lancashire meant that many people were suffering from occupational illness and disease: ‘by the late nineteenth century, Lancashire mill towns had gained an infamous reputation for having some of the lowest health expenditures and poorest health outcomes in Britain’ (Greenlees, 2019, p.31).

 Health care was also not attainable for many working-class families due to its expense, and Mrs Yates confesses to Berger how the doctor would have a great impact on finances if a family member ever happened to fall ill, ‘you didn’t have the doctor if you could avoid having the doctor’ (p.16).
 Unfortunately, working-class people would most often live with debilitating ailments and illnesses due to their poor financial state.
 Although, many would pay the doctor off on tick every week as Mrs Yates’s mother did, ‘I know my mother used to pay a shilling a week off the bill’ (p.16) however this debt would only mount up again if a family member became ill which left them in an endless cycle of debt.
 If a mill worker ever became ill a ‘sick-worker’ would take their place in the factory for as long as they needed to ensure the mill continued running smoothly.
 However, this meant that people would have to go without wages for the period that the sick workers were in which left families destitute.